V0r-T3x/Fancygotchi/README.md

 - goto inside the web ui plugin page
 - Enable the Fancygotchi plugin
 - restart the pwnagotchi
 - the mod should be installed

+### Note for the updater
+- After the updater finish, the pwnagotchi will reboot itself and will have his original face, at this time, it need a reboot to really apply the change.
+After the reboot, it should be have his new face.